 It was Tómas’ daughter, Sigríður Tómasdóttir, who would lead the charge to stop Howell’s ambitions.
 Having grown up on her father’s sheep farm where she helped pave the first road to Gullfoss, she sought to get the contract nullified, hurriedly saving her own money to hire a lawyer.

-The ensuing legal battle was an uphill struggle; the case continued for years, forcing Sigríður to travel many times by foot to Reykjavík, a distance of over 100 kilometres (62 miles).
+The ensuing legal battle was an uphill struggle; the case continued for years, forcing Sigríður to travel many times by foot to Reykjavík, a distance of over 100 kilometers (62 miles).
 Circumstances became so difficult that Sigríður threatened to throw herself into the waterfall if any construction began.

-Today, Sigríður is recognised for her perseverance in protecting Gullfoss and is often hailed as Iceland’s first environmentalist.
+Today, Sigríður is recognized for her perseverance in protecting Gullfoss and is often hailed as Iceland’s first environmentalist.
 As such, she is one of the most famous figures in Iceland’s history.
 Her contribution is forever marked in stone; a plaque detailing her plight sits at the top of Gullfoss.

-Interestingly, the lawyer who assisted Sigríður Sveinn Björnsson, went on to go down in history too; he became the first president of an independent Iceland in 1944.
+Interestingly, the lawyer who assisted Sigríður, Sveinn Björnsson, went on to go down in history too; he became the first president of an independent Iceland in 1944.